mat-fox/Dataviz/README.md

 # Dataviz
-Python code for various plots
+Python code for various types of plots:

+* Staggered ridgeline from dataframe
+* Dynamic x-y from serial